itsGabyMC/Helios/README.md

 This repository includes all what's related to Helios.
 Each folder contain a readme which is more specific

-Big thanks at @dscalzi for Helios Launcher <3
+Big thanks to @dscalzi for Helios Launcher <3

 You can find some tools here :